 Some herbs can act as stimulants and should not be taken by pregnant women, according to the American Pregnancy website.
 Herbs to avoid include yohimbe, ephedra, kava kava, angelica, blue and black cohosh, borage oil, dong quai, mugwort and pennyroyal.

 Herbs that Could Harm the Fetus

-More herbs that are considered dangerous may cause miscarriage or other complications and should not be taken by pregnant women.
-These include black walnut, cascara sagrada, comfrey, echinacia, fenugreek, large amounts of ginger, goldenseal, henbane, horsetail, licorice root, large amounts of nutmeg, motherwort, pau d’arco, saw palmetto, senna, shepherd’s purse, St. John’s wort, tansy, uva ursi, wormwood and yohimbe.
+There are additional herbs that are considered dangerous and may cause miscarriage or other complications and should not be taken by pregnant women.
+These include black walnut, cascara sagrada, comfrey, echinacia, fenugreek, large amounts of ginger, goldenseal, henbane, horsetail, licorice root, large amounts of nutmeg, motherwort, pau d'arco, saw palmetto, senna, shepherd's purse, St. John's wort, tansy, uva ursi, wormwood and yohimbe.